 Chiang Mai is known for its temples and its slow pace of life.
-It is one of the most popular destinations in Thailand and there are plenty of reasons for that.
-Beyond the old city walls and the well-worn hiking trails in the jungle that surrounds this northern city, you’ll find plenty to do.
-Here are some of the top things to do in Chiang Mai, as well some more unusual sights and activities you can experience during your trip there.
+It is one of the most popular destinations in Thailand and there are plenty of reasons for that!
+Here are some of the top things to do in and around Chiang Mai, as well as some more unusual sights and activities you can experience.

 Doi Suthep Temple and National Park